 Mobile and IoT

-- How will mobile and IoT evolve?
+- How will mobile, IoT, and edge computing evolve?

-- How do we leverage mobile devices, including tablets, across our enterprise?
+- How do we leverage mobile devices—including tablets—across our enterprise?

 Mobile and IoT Research

 The Aragon Research Globe™ for Digital Business Platforms, 2018